Xilinx/mlir-aie/AIEVecDialect.md

 operation ::= `aievec.sel` $lhs `,` $rhs `,` $sel attr-dict `:` type($lhs) `,` type($rhs) `,` type($sel) `,` type($result)
 ```

-Xilinx-specific intrinsic that performs lane wise selection between two input vectors, if a bit of sel is zero, the lane of vector lhs is selected, else the lane of vector rhs is selected.
+AMD-specific intrinsic that performs lane wise selection between two input vectors, if a bit of sel is zero, the lane of vector lhs is selected, else the lane of vector rhs is selected.
 `$result = sel(`$lhs, $rhs, $sel`).

 Traits: AlwaysSpeculatableImplTrait